Happy New Year! I Quit!

 Your reaction is to be honest about your disappointment, wish them well, and ensure you have an in-depth exit interview to understand their reasons for leaving.
 Use the knowledge to make changes, if needed, in the firm.

 I get it.
 You now have a hole, a big hole, in your team.
 Who is going to do the great work now in your lap?
 Easy.
 Go to your bench.

 Well, if you don’t have a bench you will want to call a recruiter (just kidding, sort-a).

 Seriously, what I can share is how to develop a strong bench of talent.
 I believe that strong bench strength starts on the candidate’s first day.
-You have to start them on the right foot.
+You must start them on the right foot.
 Each new employee must know the following:

 - What is their role?
 Why is it important to the firm and how can the employee do it to the best of their ability?

-- Who are their team mates?
-What are their background, influences, etc.?
+- Who are their teammates?
+What is their background, influences, etc.?